 A - This service deals primarily with the meat and bones of the story.

-Writers who have their own critique groups to help them with plotting and organization, or those on a tighter budget who have another resource for proofreading, or those who plan to submit their story for traditional publishing would all benefit from this level of edit.
+Writers who belong to a critique group that helps with plotting and organization (i.e., their story doesn't need extensive developmental editing), or who are on a tighter budget, or who have another resource for proofreading, or who plan to submit their story for traditional publishing would all benefit from this level of edit.

-Writers who have their own critique groups to help them with plotting and organization, or those on a tighter budget who have another resource for proofreading, or those who plan to submit their story for traditional publishing would all benefit from this level of edit.
+Writers who belong to a critique group that helps with plotting and organization (i.e., their story doesn't need extensive developmental editing), or who are on a tighter budget, or who have another resource for proofreading, or who plan to submit their story for traditional publishing would all benefit from this level of edit.

 Q - How much does this service cost?